GainiZh/Restaurant-Review-App/README.md

 ## Project Overview

 This is the fifth project of the Udacity's Nanodegree Front-End Developer.
-The task was to convert a static webpage to a mobile-ready web application.
-The app lacks also accessibility and responsive design.
-This should be also optimised.
-Last but not least, the app should also cache assets for offline use.
+The initial app lacked accessibility, responsive design, and didn't cache assets.
+The task was to convert a static webpage to a mobile-ready web application, implement web accessibility and make the app cache assets for offline use.

 ![image](img/screenshot-readme.png "Image of the web app")